 In January 2008, Lessard formed the supergroup Yukon Kornelius with Guster's Adam Gardner and the Barenaked Ladies' Ed Robertson.
 That same year, he composed and arranged the original score for the IMAX film "MacGillivray Freeman's Grand Canyon Adventure: River at Risk."
 Carter Beauford and Tim Reynolds also appear on the score.

 In 2009, Lessard hosted a beach cleanup with the Surfrider Foundation San Diego Chapter, on the day before the Dave Matthews Band's show in Chula Vista at what was then known as Cricket Wireless Amphitheatre (as of 2020, known as North Island Credit Union Amphitheatre).

-Real Estate: On November 29, 2007, Lessard's home in western Albemarle County, Virginia, burned down, with a loss estimated at over two million dollars.
-It took over 40 firefighters from five different fire departments to extinguish the blaze.
-The origin of the fire is unknown, but the Albemarle County Fire Marshal's Office cites the structure's cedar shake siding as a contributor to the rapid spread of the fire.
-Lessard and his son were home at the time of the fire, though they escaped unharmed.
+Real Estate: Lessard's home in western Albemarle County, Virginia, burned down on November 29, 2007.
+The total estimated loss of property was more than two million dollars.
+It took more than 40 firefighters from five fire departments to put out the fire.
+The county Fire Marshal's office believes the home's cedar shake siding aided the fire's rapid spread.
+Lessard and his son were home at the time of the blaze.
+They escaped unharmed.

 Lessard owns a home in Laguna Beach, California, not far from his hometown of Anaheim.
 He purchased the 4-bed, 6-bath, 4739 square foot property in May 2008 for $6.35 million.